 The Keiser M3i Indoor Cycling Bike is one of the most popular cycling bikes for commercial or home use.
-Keiser bikes are known for their high quality and durability and choose many gyms for Cycling Classes.
+Keiser bikes are known for their high quality and durability, and they are the choice of many gyms for Cycling Classes.

 The high-quality Keiser M3i has a rear-mounted flywheel, which gives the experience of riding a real bike.
-Its rear-mounted flywheel is protected from sweat that could corrode metal parts.
+In addition, its rear-mounted flywheel prevents sweat from corroding metal parts.
 This indoor cycle will provide an excellent cardiovascular workout with a low impact on your joints.

 The Keiser M3i features a chrome-plated flywheel, which creates a secure, quiet, vibration-free workout.
 It also features adjustable magnetic resistance that simulates actual riding.
-The M3i has a belt drive system for a smooth ride with minimal maintenance.
+In addition, the M3i has a belt drive system for a smooth ride with minimal maintenance.
 Unlike most cycling bikes, the Keiser M3i has an electronically controlled magnetic resistance system (24 levels of resistance).
-The 24 gear Magnetic Eddy Current Brake resistance is the best type, with nothing to replace or wear out.

 Wireless Telemetry is enabled for Polar HR straps to monitor heart rate on the console.
 The padded seat is 4-way adjustable, as are the multi-position handlebars.
 The M3i has a solid frame (heavier bikes give a more stable ride).
 New features include Bluetooth connectivity, four-way seat adjustments with finer adjustments, improved handlebars, and newly redesigned pedals.

 Warranty: Frame 10 years / All-inclusive three years / Wearable parts and labor six months